astrojuan/Scientific-Inference/README.md

 ## Errata

-Over the last few years a few keen readers and students have spotted the occasional error.
+Keen readers and students have spotted the occasional error.
 Here is the latest [list of errors](docs/errata.txt).
 If you notice any more, please do email me.

 ## Available from